inktrap/studyriffic/USERGUIDE.md

-# Studyriffic
+# A user guide to Studyriffic

-Studyriffic is a simple tool to create and host multiple studies.
+“Or: I am getting ``AssertionError``s, how does this thing work?”

-Let's have a look at how this works.
+Studyriffic is a simple tool to create and host multiple studies, especially on [prolific]().
+This is the [user guide](), but [developers]() should read it as well, because I am going to explain the ideas and concepts while I create our first study.
+Let's start!

 # Create a new study